bolopakw01/bolopakw01/README.md

 <hr>

-<h2 align="center">"just a student who is studying programming with existing limitations <br> and if you want to be friends or connect with me, you can click on my social media link below"</h2>
+<h2 align="center">"just an ordinary student who is studying programming with the existing limitations
+and if you want to be friends or connect with me, you can click my social media link below"</h2>

 <hr>